catageek/Sigma-wiki/Network.md

 	packet.GetContent<MyPacket>()->field = "data...";	// warning: no dynamic resizing.
 The buffer has a length of 20.

-Accessing the packet through the GetContent() templated function allow to access its fields separately but without the dynamic resizing.
+Accessing the packet through the GetContent() templated function allow to access its fields separately but without the dynamic resizing if length exceeds the size of the struct.

 #Send message